ropensci/roweb3/content/blog/2022-06-27-why-bother-writing-an-api-client/index.md

 A web API might change: for instance its output could evolve, breaking your code.

 Before writing an R package, you might want to assess whether the API is well maintained, and you might even want to contact API maintainers to get their blessing.
+Alternatively, they might advise you to wait a couple of months as major breaking changes are in the pipeline.
 It is also a way to see whether they are responsive.
-That is a step useful if the API is, say, a small scientific data source.
+That is a step useful if the API is, say, a small scientific data source (two of us, who built [rromeo](https://github.com/ropensci-archive/rromeo) discovered the day the package was approved by rOpenSci that the API released a brand new version, with no common functions from the previous version).

 Now, even a big commercial API (à la Twitter, wrapped by [rtweet](https://docs.ropensci.org/rtweet)) could bite you: pricing could change, features can get dropped, etc. Beside, commercial APIs do not necessarily offer great rates for client developers, so your involvement might depend on what subscription you have for other reasons (now, if you lose your subscription by for instance changing jobs, you might no longer be interested in maintaining a package anyway).

 Getting informed in advance won't prevent bad surprises but should still help.
 Keeping informed (via a changelog, a newsletter, regular manual checks, tests with real requests) might also help seeing changes early.
+In **theory**, adding a custom user-agent with contact details (link to your package development repository) might allows API maintainers to contact you if your package is causing issues or if it's interacting with (soon to be) deprecated endpoints.

 One thing to keep in mind is that no matter how many flags you plant in your documentation, users of the R package might file bug reports with your package instead of with the API maintainers.
 It can help if you for example implement a once per session reminder of the link to the API and its citation to clear up the confusion.